-Diversity for DNM means working towards creating a community that includes a wide spectrum of race, class, gender, religion, age, sexual orientation, differently abled bodies and more, while working actively on creating a safe space for people coming from structurally marginalized groups.
+Diversity for DNM means working towards creating a community that includes a wide spectrum of ethnicity, class, gender, religion, age, sexual orientation, differently abled bodies and more, while working actively on creating a safe space for people coming from structurally marginalized groups.
 DNM starts the aim for diversity and inclusivity with acknowledging color: we are not color blind and recognize that certain identities systematically enjoy more privileges.

 The initiators of the project, being a predominately white group, acknowledge their privilege and shortcomings and agree on the importance of making the project accessible for other diverse, underrepresented groups.

 What dNM is doing about diversity:

 - There are external experts who guide the short-term and long-term process of diversity and inclusion.

 - In the second application round, diversity is given priority.

 - Questions and requirements regarding diversity will be made more explicit on the registration form.

 - There is a Diversity & Access working group that has an umbrella function.